 Use and abuse of Facebook for organizational purposes (otherwise, functions for which these platforms are not designed) has generated significant losses of valuable information and a multitude of organizational problems, given by the difficulty of structuring and organizing information for a collective process.
 Collaborative work has also been severely affected, despite the importance of fan pages and (open and closed) groups to extend the molecular involvement in the protests.
-The limitation and case, to one of the clear strengths of Facebook: its effectiveness for information diffusion.
+The limitation and marketization of the outreach of Facebook posts (filtered by the company) adds another barrier, in this case, to one of the clear strengths of Facebook: its effectiveness for information diffusion.